alanpreed/areed.me/pages/posts/2021_02_27_soldering_fume_extractor_from_a_broken_microwave_and_soldering_iron.md

 title: "Soldering fume extractor from a broken microwave and soldering iron"
 author: Alan Reed
 date: 2021-02-27
-description: "OpenWindow is a project to create an open-source controller for my car's electric windows.
-This post originally appeared as a Project14 competition entry, where it won a runner-up prize."
+description: "A small project to build a soldering fume extractor from recycled waste.
+This post originally appeared as a Project14 competition entry."
 tags: [electronics, hardware, recycling, soldering, project14]
 layout: layouts/post.njk
 ---